Sanobar22/my_book_review_platform/README.md

 │   └── package.json      # Backend dependencies
 └── package.json       # Root package.json with scripts
 ```
-##Project Description

-BookReview Platform is a modern full-stack web application that allows users to browse, search, rate, and review books.
-Built with React, Convex, and TypeScript, the platform offers a seamless and responsive user experience with real-time updates and robust backend support.

-The platform provides:

--A book discovery system with search and filtering.

--User-generated reviews and ratings with aggregated statistics.

--Authentication for personalized experiences.

--A dark/light mode toggle for accessibility and user preference.

--Responsive UI that works across desktops, tablets, and mobile devices.

--Interactive rating charts to visualize book popularity and distribution.

--This project is designed as a scalable template for building community-driven applications, demonstrating how Convex can be integrated with a modern React frontend for real-time, serverless functionality.

 ## Features

 - 📚 Browse and search books